amidabuddha/console-chat-gpt/README.md

 - :new: **AI Managed mode** :new:: Based on the complexity of the task, automatically determines which model to use.
 - :star: [**OpenAI Assistants Beta**](https://platform.openai.com/docs/assistants/overview) fully supported :star:
-- **Configuration File**: Easily customize the app's settings through the `config.toml` file for complete control over how the app works. :new: Now supported in-app via the `settings` command :new:
+- **Configuration File**: Easily customize the app's settings through the `config.toml` file for complete control over how the app works.
+Also supported in-app via the `settings` command.
 - **Role selection**: Users can define the role of the AI in the conversation, allowing for a more personalized and interactive experience.
 - **Temperature Control**: Adjust the temperature of generated responses to control creativity and randomness in the conversation.
 - **Command Handling**: The app responds to various commands entered by the user for easy and intuitive interaction.
-- **Image input**: with selected models
+- **Image input**: with selected models.
 - **Error Handling**: Clear and helpful error messages to easily understand and resolve any issues.
 - **Conversation History**: Review previous interactions and save conversations for future reference, providing context and continuity.